gbadamosi107/post-install-config/README.md

 </p>

 <p>
 First, we will create a "Supreme Admin" role and give this role full access.
 To do this, access the Admin panel and go to "Agents," then go to "Roles," then "Add New Role."
-Enter the name "Supreme Admin.
-Go to "Permissions," and check each box, this gives the agents access to perform these tasks.
+Enter the name "Supreme Admin."
+Navigate to "Permissions" and check each box, this gives the agents access to perform these tasks.
 </p>
 <br />